tankh99/tp/docs/DeveloperGuide.md

 **Use case: Add an Appointment**

 **MSS:**
-1. User enters command to add an appointment with all mandatory information.
+1. The user enters the command to add an appointment with all mandatory information.
-2. CogniCare validates the information are valid.
+2. CogniCare validates the information is valid.
 3. CogniCare saves the new appointment information.
 4. CogniCare displays a success message confirming that the new appointment has been added.

 **Extensions**

 * 1a.
 Required fields are left blank, or fields do not meet the specified format.
     * 1a1.
-CogniCare displays error message associated with the relevant missing field.
+CogniCare displays an error message associated with the relevant missing field.
       Use case ends

 * 2a.
 Required fields are invalid
     * 2a1.
-CogniCare displays error message associated with the relevant erroneous field Use case ends
+CogniCare displays an error message associated with the relevant erroneous field Use case ends

 * 2b.
 Appointment timing clashes with an existing appointment.